Permethrin And The DOD Chemical Protection System:

 Note: Not all permethrin is blended for the purpose of bonding to the fabric.
 Most permethrin is agricultural which is for pest control on vegetation.
 Its design purpose is to stick to plants thus protecting the plants and often includes surfactants to improve adhesion.
-Veterinary products are designed to adhere to animal skins/hair or premises and are not for fabric application.
+Veterinary products are designed to adhere to animal skins/hair or premises and are not asuitable for application to fabric.
 Some permethrin is formulated for treatment of medical conditions such as head lice and scabies.
 The formulations are not interchangeable mostly because of solvents utilized.
 Always refer to manufacturers label and follow instructions.
 For your own safety limit the use of any insecticide to the instructions on the label - Please don't consider verbal instructons that contradic the label.

 Permethrin is virtually non-toxic to humans and no systemic effects have been reported.
 In EPA and FDA tests, it was uncommon to have any skin reddening, rash or other irritation.
 When used as a repellent, permethrin is applied to exterior clothing where it dries and bonds to the cloth fiber.
 This water-based formula is non-staining, odorless and has exceptional resistance to degradation by sunlight (UV), heat and water.
 Although permethrin is approved for skin application under certain circumstances such as head lice formulas, it is not applied to skin as a repellent.
 Permethrin does not bond to skin (stick) and is quickly deactivated by skin’s esterase action into inactive compounds.
 Because of these attributes permethrin offers no repellent benefit on skin.
 It is only effective when used as a clothing treatment.
 Deactivation of permethrin on skin occurs in approximately 20 minutes, When placed on clothing it will last 2 to 6 weeks (even up to 1 year with special application) and will last through weekly launderings.
 With the long history of success permethrin has achieved, it is best not to second guess these extraordinary results.
 By following the directions provided on the product you can be assured of results that achieve protection at or near 100%.
 Any variation of instructions that indicate using less permethrin on clothing will result in diminished performance.
 Follow the direction exactly and you will be amazed at the performance of this product.